neondatabase/autoscaling/pkg/util/watch/README.md

 ## How watching generally works

-At a high level, watching _generally_ works by first calling `List` to fetch the current state of the items, and then repeatedly calling `Watch` _with the [resource version] from listing_ to stream the changes to the objects since the initial fetch.
-Sometimes there are errors with watching that require calling `List` again (e.g. resource version is too old).
+At a high level, watching _generally_ works by first calling `List` to fetch the current state of the items, and then calling `Watch` _with the [resource version] from listing_ to stream the changes to the objects since the initial fetch.

+If the `Watch` stream closes, we create a new one from the latest resource version, and on error, we call `List` again ("relist") and retry the `Watch`.
+This commonly occurs when the resource version is too old.

 [resource version]: https://kubernetes.io/docs/reference/using-api/api-concepts/#resource-versions